josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🏥_health_education_and_admin_are_not_soft_extras.md

 - every administrative outage is hostile activity;
 - every conflicting record is evidence of cyber interference;
 - every exposed person will suffer further harm;
+- every data exposure proves later fraud, coercion, or targeting;
+- a service that remained open was unaffected;
+- manual continuity imposed no additional human or safety cost;
 - every fragmented response reflects deliberate concealment;
 - every downstream error was caused by the original incident;
 - every shared contractor indicates a common campaign;